denizozen/osf-project/README.md

 # osf-project
-My project for OSF Digital's 2022 Frontend Development internship
+Frontend of an E-Commerce website for OSF Digital's 2022 Frontend Development internship